semgrep/semgrep-docs/docs/managing-policy.md

 # Creating a policy

 To create a policy, visit [Dashboard > Policies](https://semgrep.dev/manage/policy) and select “Create New Policy.”
-To copy the contents of one policy into another, navigate to the existing policy, click "Copy", and then enter the name of the new policy.
+To copy the contents of one policy into another, navigate to the existing policy, click "Copy", and then enter the name of the new policy when prompted.

 Policies are often broken down by problem area (e.g., `xss`), application type (e.g., `prod-python-backend`), or blocking status (e.g., `notify-only`).
 There is no right way to group rules, and what makes the most sense will vary by team and organization.